 I am an Assistant Professor in the Department of Philosophy at Florida State University.
 My primary research areas are general philosophy of science, philosophy of cognitive science, and moral psychology.

 At FSU, I am a member of the Data Science Program and a co-organizer of the Philosophical Psychology Group.
 I'm also a Contributing Editor to the Brains Blog, where I organize the Cognitive Science of Philosophy Symposium Series.

-Before coming to Pittsburgh, I completed MPhils in Philosophy and in History & Philosophy of Science at the University of Cambridge.
-My time in Cambridge was funded by a Herschel Smith Fellowship.
-Before that, I received my B.A. from Williams College, where I majored in Economics and Philosophy with a concentration in Cognitive Science.
+I received my PhD in History and Philosophy of Science from the University of Pittsburgh in 2020.
+Before that, I completed MPhils in Philosophy and in History and Philosophy of Science at the University of Cambridge.
+My time in Cambridge was funded by a Herchel Smith Fellowship.
+I received my BA from Williams College, where I majored in Economics and Philosophy with a concentration in Cognitive Science.